SOUTH FORK OF TAYLOR CREEK

 Park in the lot roughly 1.2 miles further down the Kolob Canyons Road from the Middle Fork parking lot.
 For an unofficial route, the parking lot at the mouth of the South Fork of Taylor Creek is quite large and even has a restroom.
 From the road, you can get a pretty good view up into the canyon.
 Cross the road and look to the left (north) side of the canyon for the well-defined (yet unofficial) trail.
 The trail is fairly easy and keeps us well above the actual streambed, so your feet will never get wet.

 The trail gradually heads uphill and takes us up to the top of an ancient landslide.
 Once at the top, it's as if we have entered an entirely different eco-system.
 The trail heads through a beautiful shaded forest of taller trees and then leads right to the south walls of the canyon.
 Here, the vertical sandstone walls are interesting pitted in spots and several fun sport routes have been put up.
-It's not uncommon to see recreational climbers making their way up the wall.
+The popular southern wall is affectionately known as the "Namaste Wall" and it's not uncommon to see recreational climbers making their way up the interesting bolted routes.

 Beyond the beautiful streaked and pitted climbing area, you can continue up the canyon a bit more, but soon enough you will hit the end of the canyon.
 Why you can scramble up a few boulder obstacles, soon enough you will be denied.
 Enjoy the scenery and return the way you came.